Summer holiday in Oslo with kids

 Oslo

 Smaller, local swimming spot in Grorud - a nice and often quieter alternative for families in the area.
+Fresh water with grassy banks around it and a short walk from Grorud, well suited to the youngest.

 Read moreHellviktangen